CM&B - Cincinnati, Milford & Blanchester Traction Company

 Getting a franchise to use the bridge over the Little Miami River at Milford was just one of many hurdles the company had to overcome in its lifetime.

 The Cincinnati, Milford & Blanchester spent most of its life as the inaccurately named Cincinnati, Milford & Loveland, due to its convoluted early history.
 Several different groups were interested in building from the east side of Cincinnati through Milford into Clermont County.
 Some planned to connect to the East End streetcar line at Red Bank, and others planned to go through Madisonville or Oakley.
 Eastern destinations were towns like Goshen, Fayetteville, Wilmington, and Washington Court House.
-The critical hurdles were obtaining franchises to cross Milford's bridge over the Little Miami River and to operate on Wooster Pike, which was still privately owned at the turn of the 20th century.
+The critical hurdles were obtaining franchises to cross Milford's bridge over the Little Miami River, and to operate on Wooster Pike, which was still privately owned at the turn of the 20th century.
 Ultimately some of the syndicates bought out the interests and franchises of the others, while some lost out or gave up.
-In 1903 the Cincinnati, Milford & Loveland was built by B. H. Kroger between Erie Avenue near Red Bank Road and the west side of Milford after obtaining control of the Cincinnati, Milford & Goshen's franchises which were so far unused.
+In 1903 the Cincinnati, Milford & Loveland was built by B. H. Kroger between Erie Avenue near Red Bank Road and the west side of Milford after obtaining control of the Cincinnati, Milford & Goshen's franchises, which had never been used.
 The Little Miami Bridge crossing was still a sore point, as the Cincinnati & Columbus had already received permission to use the bridge and they put down a deposit.
 The C&C challenged the CM&L's right to use the Goshen line's franchise, but ultimately the CM&L got the rights and the C&C built their own bridge a few hundred feet downstream.

 Once the bridge issue was settled, the question then became where to extend the line to.
 Loveland was obviously their first choice, but a suitable right-of-way on the east side of the Little Miami River could not be obtained due to uncooperative land owners and rough terrain.
 They then decided to build to Blanchester via Newtonsville, utilizing the graded right-of-way of the never completed narrow gauge Cincinnati & Fayetteville Railroad between Mulberry and Newtonsville.
 Later plans to extend the line to Wilmington and Washington Court House for connections to Columbus never materialized.
 Ridership was not particularly strong on this road, as it suffered many of the same problems as the nearby C&C, namely a lack of large towns along the way, and traversing the poor farmlands of Clermont County.
 1912 ridership was 811,000, not much better than the C&C.